Where Could Recreational Weed Be Sold In Chicago Come January? Answers To Your Legal Weed Questions

 So once all those regulations are applied, where could businesses be located?
 We mapped it out for you.
 It's an approximation — so consider this a broad look.

 The purple areas below show where a cannabis business would be allowed to operate.
 The seven cannabis zone districts are outlined in red.
-We've also included the 11 existing medical dispensaries in Chicago, which will be allowed to sell recreational weed in January if they get a license from the state and notify their neighbors.
+Areas where cannabis businesses won't be allowed, due to proximity to schools or existing dispensaries, are shaded in red.
+We've also included the dispensaries that have already received a license for recreational sales.